 [23.2] Spray at petal fall to control overwintered larvae.
 Do not use Lannate on Early McIntosh, Dutchess, or Wealthy varieties.
 Lorsban will also control plum curculio.
 Lannate will also control white apple leafhopper.
 Danitol will also provide suppression of European red mite.
-Addition of a penetrating surfactant will improve efficacy of Proclaim and SpinTor; application at petal fall will also control spotted tentiform leafminer.
+Addition of a penetrating surfactant will improve efficacy of Proclaim; application at petal fall will also control spotted tentiform leafminer.
 Proclaim use limited to 4.8 oz/A of formulated product per season.
-Suggested action threshold: 3% infested tips (clusters and terminals); refer to Fig. 2 and IPM Pub.
-No. 207 (Apple IPM: A guide for sampling and managing major apple pests in New York State) for sampling procedure.
+Rimon limited to one application per season.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo, Voliam Flexi, and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.

 [23.3] For Bt products, greater efficacy against summer brood larvae has been shown with 2-4 sprays at the low rate on a 7-day interval, starting 10-12 days after first adult catch.
 For remaining products, 2-3 sprays, 10-14 days apart, against larvae, starting 360 DD (base 43° F) after 1st adult trap catch.
-Addition of a penetrating surfactant will improve efficacy of Proclaim and SpinTor; SpinTor use limited to 3 applications per season.
+Addition of a penetrating surfactant will improve efficacy of Proclaim .
 Proclaim use limited to 4.8 oz/A of formulated product per season.
 It is recommended that pyrethroids not be applied more than 1-2 times/ season in any orchard.
 Use high rate of Asana in problem orchards.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo.
+Voliam Flexi and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.

 Suggested action threshold: 3% infested terminals, refer to Fig. 2, and IPM Pub.
 No. 207 (Apple IPM: A guide for sampling and managing major apple pests in New York State) for sampling procedure.